Planar Black Holes in Holographic Axion Gravity: Islands, Page Times, and Scrambling Times: Black plane solutions

 For neutral black planes corresponding to the massless graviton, $\alpha=0$, the temperature is $T=3 r_{+}/(4 \pi) $ \cite{Cai:1996eg}.
 We refer readers to Appendix \ref{sec: sec6} for more details about the thermodynamics of our black plane solution.\\\\ We are interested in black plane solutions for a power function, i.e. $K(X)=X^n$ with $n>0$, in order to avoid the ghost and gradient instabilities \cite{Alberte:2017oqx}.
 In this case, Eq. \eqref{metricelement} yields,

 The solution\footnote{In the case $n=3/2$ the metric function in Eq. \eqref{metricelement} takes the logarithmic form as

 which indicates a black plane solution with only one horizon at $r=r_{+}$.} \eqref{frn} implies that there is always one outer horizon at $r=r_{+}$ corresponding to $f(r_{+})=0$, whereas the existence of the inner (Cauchy) horizon, $Q(r_{-})=0$, depends directly on the existence of the real root of $Q$.
-One demands solutions featuring two horizons, hence the metric function can be expressed as,
+In the case of a solution with two horizons, the metric function can be expressed as,

 It is worth mentioning that since the line element of spacetime must be spacelike between the horizons, the above solution is true as long as the first derivative of $f(r)$ is positive at $r_{+}$ and negative at $r_{-}$, that is $f'(r_{+})>0$\footnote{One requires this condition for having positive temperatures for the system.} and $f'(r_{-})<0$.
 Nevertheless, one can find a special range of the mass generating parameter $\alpha$ in which the inner horizon can be absent.
 To make it clear, let us check this point in cases with $K(X) \in \{X,X^2,X^{3}\}$.